icinganalysis/icinganalysis.github.io/content/conditions_cd.md

-The peak Cd values tend to increase with altitude, up to a point, due to several factors, including increasing true airspeed, higher Ko value ("modified water drop inertia parameter)", and the resulting greater water drop collection efficiency.  x
+The peak Cd values tend to increase with altitude, up to a point, due to several factors, including increasing true airspeed, higher Ko value ("modified water drop inertia parameter)", and the resulting greater water drop collection efficiency.

 ## Effect of chord length and airspeed